 Year Advisers are teachers who take on an extra role to support students.
 They look after the students in one year group and organise activities and special programs to help students' social development.
-A Year Adviser can also be someone students go to if they have a problem and they do not know where to go for help.
+Year Advisers can also be someone students can go to if you have a problem and they do not know where to go for help.
 Parents may contact Year Advisers if they have general concerns about school.
-Year Advisers follow Year Groups through their schooling.
+Year Advisers follow a year group through their schooling.

-YEAR 7 2021
+YEAR 7, 2019